MDU-PHL/LisSero/paper.md

 a set of contigs from a draft assembly of a *Listeria monocytogenes* genome against a curated database of five genes.
 The serotype is assigned in accordance with the combination of identified genes [@doumithDifferentiationMajorListeria2004].
 The five genes (NAME GENES) have been described as the minimum necessary to classify *L. monocytogenes* isolates into distinct serotypes of public health importance [@doumithDifferentiationMajorListeria2004].

-`LisSero`
+`LisSero` was designed to provide an *in silico* replacement for the muliplex PCR based *L monocytogenes* serotyping.
+We provide validation data, and demonstra

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing